ShachakR/AirCraftWars_Game/README.md

-#DESCRIPTION
+# DESCRIPTION
+This project was created through the Unity Engine, inspired by the game Space Invaders, the goal of the game is to survive and prevent enemy ships from getting past you.
+Upon each completed level, you can upgrade some of your spacecraft's abilities.

+The goal of this project:
+* Learn Unity Engine and its API
+* Design UserInterface
+* Learn c#

+# DOWNLOAD
-Files are too large for github, please refer to a DropBox download link: https://www.dropbox.com/sh/jhhvgseg43kiikj/AACXigsXM8RM7HTX1WY8mtePa?dl=0
+Since the files are too large for github, please refer to this [dropbox](https://www.dropbox.com/sh/nm5m25uf310s92c/AADaDXwfUnyL3Vmvg6KgVw-Ka?dl=0)

-You can access and run the game build by going to: \Builds\Earth Invaders x86 V.1 and running the Earth Invaders x86 V.1.exe file
+The folder is 139mb in size.
+Once downloaded, run Earth Invaders V.1.exe file.

+# BUGS
-Known Bug in the game: Health Bar disapears
+Health Bar might sometimes disapear

+# ASSETS
-Assets: Most assets were drawn by me using https://www.piskelapp.com/ (Free online spirte editor), other assets were used from the unity free asset store
+Most assets were drawn by me using https://www.piskelapp.com/ (Free online spirte editor), other assets were used from the unity free asset store